 2. Design-Build Contracting Requirements in ESPCs.
-At the point in the ESPC when the parties enter into a binding Contract that constitutes a Design-Build Contract, the City shall conform its Design-Build contracting practices to a.
-A fixed price for each phase of the Personal Services and Work to be provided by the ESCO;
+At the point in the ESPC when the parties enter into a binding Contract that constitutes a Design-Build Contract, the City shall conform its Design-Build contracting practices to the Design-Build contracting requirements set forth in Subsection 5.34.870 G. above.